ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 On OpenSea, the most popular secondary marketplace, artists receive 5% of all secondary sales and Art Blocks receives 2.5% of all secondary sales.

 On other platforms, artists can set their own secondary percentage on their project for other markets that may recognize that field.

+## How does royalty distribution work?

+OpenSea collects royalties on the secondary sales.
+These royalties are then transferred to Art Blocks.
+Art Blocks then manually transfers those royalties to each artist.
+Royalty distributions will be announced in our artist channel.

 ## Am I required to donate 25% to charity?